 We look at seaworthiness, fuel burn and my thinking on the related environmental issues, and then finish up with what all of this means to Phyllis and me personally.

-I have written quite a bit about sailor's motorboats and as part of that project we analyzed a very interesting boat in-build in New Zealand.
+I have written quite a bit about sailor’s motorboats and as part of that project we analyzed a very interesting boat in-build in New Zealand.
 That boat, the Artnautica 58, has now been launched and is in the middle of sea-trials with encouraging results.
-It's too early in the testing process to draw firm conclusions, particularly since [...]
+Awesome Numbers It’s too early in the testing process to draw firm conclusions, [...]

 Offshore motorboats could be safer, faster, and much, much, more fuel efficient.
 John looks at how, and some innovative boats that are making that happen.